June Rose Bellamy

 June Rose Bellamy, also Yadana Nat-Mei (ရတနာနတ်မယ်; lit.
 Goddess of the Nine Jewels, 1 June 1932 – 1 December 2020) was the First Lady of Myanmar as the fourth wife of the 4th President of Burma Ne Win.
-She was a Burmese royal princess of Australian descent and the great-granddaughter of Prince Kanaung.
+She was a great-granddaughter of Crown Prince Kanaung.

 Early life and career

-June Rose was born on 1 June 1932 in Rangoon, British Burma.
-She was the great-granddaughter of Prince Kanaung Mintha and granddaughter of Prince Limbin.
-She was the only daughter of Princess Hteiktin Ma Lat of Konbaung, and Herbert Bellamy, an Australian orchid collector long settled in Burma.
+June Rose was born on 1 June 1932 in Maymyo, British Burma as the sole child of Princess Hteiktin Ma Lat of the Konbaung dynasty and Herbert Bellamy, an Australian orchid collector long settled in Burma.
+She is a granddaughter of Prince Limbin.
 She was educated at St Joseph's Convent School, Kalimpong, India, also educated in Rangoon, Burma.
 After the war, as a teenager, she wrote an essay for a competition called "The World We Want", sponsored by the New York Herald Tribune, which won a prize to visit the US along with 30 international students.
 She became a TV host in the Philippines and took up painting.

 June Rose was offered a female lead role in the war film The Purple Plain, as the young Burmese nurse who gives a suicidal pilot (played by Gregory Peck) an interest in life, but says she pulled out during the shooting in Ceylon.
 "It was so Hollywood, it was ridiculous; it was an insult to anything that had to do with Burma," she said.

 Marriage

 First

 June Rose was first married to Mario Postiglione, a physician and Senior Malaria advisor of WHO in Rangoon, Damascus, Geneva and Manila.
-The couple divorced in 1954, after having two sons, Michael Bellamy Postiglione and Maurice Postiglione.
+The couple divorced in 1954, after having two sons, Michele Bellamy Postiglione and Maurice Postiglione.